 Presented by the Salem Maritime National Historic Site, come aboard the replica tall ship, Friendship of Salem, to explore and chat with a National Park Service Ranger!

 Maritime Gloucester is hosting their annual Heritage Day in honor of the Gloucester Schooner Festival 2017.
 Admission is FREE for the day.
 Maritime Gloucester is creating a busy, festive hub of traditional crafters, engaging community organizations in the First Ipswich Bank Pavilion, expert seafood demonstrations, foot stomping music, impossible magic, schooner sails, and fun-filled family activities on Harbor Loop.
-Enjoy local fare at our food tents.

 Presented by the Salem Maritime National Historic Site, the annual Salem Maritime Festival in August hosts an exciting array of free family fun festivities, including live music, traditional craft demonstrations and seaport trade exhibits, story-telling, and family fun!
 Each year, music, demonstrations, exhibits, and children's activities are available throughout the park and on Derby Wharf.